pixelpost/pixelpost/ReadMe.txt

-Please note that PixelPost now does not use anymore CSS-classes with "_", so check your templates and change "_" to "-" more information on that is found in the ReadMe_upgrade.txt
+Please note that PixelPost now does not use anymore CSS-classes with "_", so check your templates and change "_" to "-" more information on that is found in the upgrade.html

 Please note as well that PixelPost is fully UTF-compliant, so you might change your CSS-codepage-meta information as well.
-More information on that is found in the ReadMe_upgrade.txt
+More information on that is found in the upgrade.html